 Ask anyone in China and they’ll tell you that JACK is the most beloved sewing machine brand on store shelves.
 High quality yet low cost workhorses, the swift sewing machines had steadily gained market share since their launch in 2003, reaching the number one market position in Asia within a decade.
-But being the most well-liked sewing machine in Asia also made the brand something of a target.
+However, being the most well-liked sewing machine in Asia also made the brand something of a target.

-A Strategy to set JACK apart
+A Strategy to Set JACK Apart

 To counter this trend, we created a two-pronged approach: innovating the machines to add more differentiation in Asia’s saturated market, while at the same time moving the company into the ranks of globally recognized brands.

-Getting to the bottom of the stitch
+Getting to the Bottom of the Stitch

 For three months, our UX experts and designers visited factories, tested machines, and uncovered insights at all levels of the business by talking to marketing, engineering, dealers, and buyers.

-With their feedback, our team pointed to a strategy to modernize JACK – moving the brand away from its more traditional approach and giving it the opportunity to ride the Industry 4.0 wave – an approach to the digitization of manufacturing that incorporates big data, advanced analytics, and automation.
+With user feedback, our team pointed to a strategy to modernize JACK – moving the brand away from its more traditional approach and giving it the opportunity to ride the Industry 4.0 wave – an approach to the digitization of manufacturing that incorporates big data, advanced analytics, and automation.